eliamartani/talk-vuejs-testing/README.md

 ## About

-In this talk we're going to learn how to setup testing tools at our projects, create tests and eventually realizing the importancy of testing in our projects.
+In this talk we're going to learn how to setup testing tools at our projects, create tests and eventually realizing the importancy of testing our projects.

 ## Resons for testing